M0lius/Projects/BoardEditor/README.md

 #
 ### How To SetUp

-1. Download Boardeditor.app for mac or Boardeditor.exe for windows (*linux support will be added later*)
+1. Download Boardeditor.app folder for mac or Boardeditor.exe folder for windows (*linux support will be added later*)
 2. Open Application to create a blank map of size (*currently preset*) named *prototype.json* or drag a json file to the application to continue editing a previously made map.

 #
 ### Current Functions

-- Left-Click -> Add Space
+- Left-Click Empty Space -> Add Space
+- Left-Click Space -> Highlight Space
+- Left-Click Highlighted Space -> remove highlight
+- Left-Click Another Space (with one already highlighted) -> Add Edge
-- Right-Click -> Delete Space
+- Right-Click -> Delete Space (and edges connected to Space)
 - Left-Click Key Item -> Becomes New Space To be Added
 - ***[MORE TO COME]***